-Date: 26 August 2015 Number: 418/260815
+Date: 3 September 2015 Number: 426/030915

-DRILLING TO COMMENCE NEXT WEEK AT THE HIGH GRADE BROKEN HILL COPPER-NICKEL-PLATINUM PROJECT
+DRILLING UNDERWAY AT HIGH GRADE BROKEN HILL PLATINUM-COPPER-NICKEL PROJECT

-A drill program of up to 1,500 m of diamond drilling is due to start by the end of next week at Impact Minerals Limited (ASX:IPT) high grade copper-nickel-platinum (PGM) joint venture project near Broken Hill in New South Wales.
+A drill program of up to 1,500 m of diamond drilling is now underway at Impact Minerals Limited (ASX:IPT) high grade copper-nickel-platinum (PGM) joint venture project near Broken Hill in New South Wales.

-The drill program will test seven targets (T1 to T7) at the Red Hill Prospect which covers about one square kilometre, where Impact has discovered a 25 to 30 metre thick near-surface layer of copper-nickel-PGM mineralisation.
-The mineralisation mostly occurs in two zones of high grade drill intercepts called the Upper and Lower Zones (Figures 1 and 2) which returned:
+Seven targets (T1 to T7), identified from the results of Impact's exploration over the past eight months, will be tested at the Red Hill Prospect where Impact has discovered a 25 to 30 metre thick near-surface layer of copper-nickel-PGM mineralisation that contains some of the highest grades of platinum group metals (PGM) ever reported in Australia (Figure 1).